 After clicking submit, the volume expands and hosts automatically rescan.
 We can see that the new capacity has been added and is immediately available for use.

-- Adding a VMFS Datastore to Another Cluster
+- Adding/Removing a VMFS Datastore to/from a Cluster

 That will spawn a wizard where you can either select one or more host(s) or an entire additional cluster to attach the VMFS volume to.